Join the Conversation

 Georgia’s Medical Director, Dr. Terri McFadden provides further direction to the program and advocates about the importance of fostering a love of reading in the existing healthcare infrastructure thus bridging the intersection between health and education.

-Our dedicated Program Managers provide technical support to our partner medical sites across the state to ensure fidelity to the model.
+Our dedicated Program Director and Managers provide technical support to our partner medical sites across the state to ensure fidelity to the model and our Associate Director of Development pursues funding to support our mission.

 Our impact is significant and only made possible through our partnerships with over 1,400 pediatricians, providers, and medical staff across the state who implement our early school readiness and brain development intervention voluntarily to the children and families under their care.